Lucy Powell: Deputy Labour Leader (2025–present)

-Throughout the contest, Powell presented herself as an independent voice for members and backbenchers, arguing that the deputy leader should act as a “shop-steward” for activists and focus on member engagement; she said she would treat the role as a full-time post rather than combine it with ministerial office.
+Throughout the contest, Powell presented herself as an independent voice for members and backbenchers, arguing that the deputy leader should act as a "shop-steward" for activists and focus on member engagement; she said she would treat the role as a full-time post rather than combine it with ministerial office.
 Powell rejected characterisations of her campaign as a proxy for external figures and sought to broaden her appeal across the party.
 The campaign included a series of hustings: candidates took part in PLP hustings in mid-September and at Labour Party Conference hustings where Powell and Phillipson set out contrasting visions for the deputy role.
-Powell’s campaign emphasised unity, internal reform and greater member engagement.
-She described herself as an “independent voice for members and backbenchers” and argued that the deputy leader should act as a link between the parliamentary party and the wider membership.
-Drawing on her experience as Leader of the House of Commons, Powell said the role should be primarily political rather than governmental and suggested that being outside the cabinet – and therefore not subject to collective ministerial responsibility – would allow her to “speak truth” to senior leadership and represent members’ and backbenchers’ concerns.
+Powell's campaign emphasised unity, internal reform and greater member engagement.
+She described herself as an "independent voice for members and backbenchers" and argued that the deputy leader should act as a link between the parliamentary party and the wider membership.
+Drawing on her experience as Leader of the House of Commons, Powell said the role should be primarily political rather than governmental, and suggested that being outside the cabinet—and therefore not subject to collective ministerial responsibility—would allow her to "speak truth" to senior leadership and represent members' and backbenchers' concerns.
 She stated that, if elected, she would be a full-time deputy leader rather than combining the role with ministerial office, arguing that the position should focus on party organisation and member engagement.

-On 25 October 2025, it was announced that Powell had received 87,407 votes, a majority of almost 14,000 on a turnout of 16.6%, becoming the party's deputy leader, winning the election with 54% of the vote.

-Prior to the November 2025 United Kingdom budget, Powell urged the Chancellor of the Exchequer, Rachel Reeves, to uphold the government’s manifesto commitments not to raise National Insurance, VAT, or income tax.
-She also called for the complete removal of the two-child benefit cap, arguing that doing so was essential to achieving a substantial reduction in child poverty over the course of the Parliament.